In-State Tuition Rate

 7. How to retrieve application

 Thank you for an interest in requesting a change to your tuition rate.
-However, we are no longer accepting and reviewing applications for the Spring 2021 semester.
-The application submission process for Summer 2021 will begin on Monday, May 3, 2021.
+However, we are no longer accepting and reviewing applications for the Fall 2021 semester.
+The application submission process for Spring 2022, will begin on Monday, December 13, 2021.